 The volunteers get to learn first-hand about the refugee crisis and education in emergencies.
 They work along other enthusiastic individuals who share the same passion to help others.
 There are ample opportunities for practicing Arabic, designing and implementing educational activities, getting to know Syrian and Lebanese teachers, and learning about diverse regions and communities in Lebanon.

 It was a wonderful program, well organized and great support from organizers

 Thank you Jusoor for a very memorable summer

 Volunteering with Jusoor is by far the ‘once in a lifetime’ life-changing event I’ve ever experienced.

-The program starts with four days of orientation and training in dealing with English as a second language, classroom management, as well as preparing activities for the first week, after which every volunteer is assigned to a classroom at one of Jusoor’s educational centers.
+The program starts with three days of orientation and training in dealing with English as a second language, classroom management, as well as preparing activities for the first week, after which every volunteer is assigned to a classroom at one of Jusoor’s educational centers.
 Jusoor runs three centers one in Beirut and two in the Bekaa valley in Jib Jannine and Jarahiyeh.
-The Beirut and Jarahiyeh centers serve around 300 children each.
-The Jib Jannine center serves around 700 children.
+This year, the program will run only in the Bekaa valley in which the Jarahiyeh center server around 300 children, and the Jib Jannine center serves around 700 children.
 For more information about Jusoor’s centers in Lebanon, please visit Jusoor’s Refugee Education Program page here.

 The children are between the ages of 6-12 years old.
 The centers’ primary goal during the formal school year is to provide remedial primary education so that these students can enter the formal Lebanese public schools and succeed there.
 The Summer Volunteer Program provides a ‘summer camp’ experience that constitutes a key opportunity these children have to participate in extracurricular activities.